Disposal guide

 Can I put a mattress in the trash?

-No, in most U.S. counties — mattresses are banned from curbside trash because they jam compactors and take up disproportionate landfill volume.
+Not in most U.S. counties.
+Mattresses are banned from curbside trash because they jam compactors and take up disproportionate landfill volume.
 Most counties require bulk-pickup scheduling, drop-off at a designated facility, or recycling instead.

 Is mattress recycling really free in California?